Crelde/iotapoweredplants/README.md

 # Live visualizations of sensor data integrated into Keepy
 I have modified the original Keepy project from iot2tangle to include a visualization page!
 You can setup this version and you will have a new endpoint on your keepy server. **/viz**.

-Here you will be able to see a view of your sensor data as it comes in, with option to live refresh the data!
+Here you will be able to see your sensor data as it comes in, with option to live refresh the data!
 Check out the project [here](https://github.com/Crelde/iotapoweredplants/tree/main/KeepyWithVizualization) The instructions to setup is exactly the same as the original Keepy project.

 **You can also try it out live [here](http://94.16.114.51:3002/viz) by using my keepy installation on the VPS I set up.**
 If you are lucky I am still sending data from my sensor setup! :)